A lightweight messaging tool for enterprise internal communication

 NORTHSTAR

-How might we revert the experience and help claim processors to jump into the conversation at any place, at any time to speed up their workflow?
+How might we help BCBSA employees to jump into the conversation at any place, at any time to speed up their workflow?

 SOLUTION